bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 02:02:17

 You know, unimportant items, just it's like, it's like noise pollution in things to do.
-They just like deviate you from like the things that are actually important shit gets done.
+They just like deviate you from the things that are actually important shit gets done.
 Yeah.

 Sjors Provoost: 02:02:26